aninchat/theasciiconstruct/content/post/junos-vqfx-containerlab.md

 ### Starting a lab using Containerlab

-A lab be be started using 'containerlab deploy'.
+A lab can be started using 'containerlab deploy'.
 This command expects a topology as a reference, which is the .yml file we created earlier.
 Let's look at what happens when we start a lab, and more closely inspect a node bringup.

 ```
 root@aninchat-ubuntu:~/clabs/juniper# containerlab deploy --topo 2L2S_vqfx.yml